-- Application including policy statement.
+- Policy statement.

 - Three (3) letters of recommendation.
 The first letter should address the candidate's academic qualifications; the second should address the candidate's leadership qualities; and the third should address the candidate's commitment to community work / public service.

 - The Fellowships and Prizes Committee reviews all applications.